crystallabs/event_handler/README.md

 my.on ClickedEvent, handler
 ```

-As a pre-created Proc, eliminating the need to repeat type information:
+Using an alias type for Proc, eliminating the need to repeat type information:

 ```crystal
 my = MyClass.new